joelwking/cat9k-soar/README.md

 ___
 ##### hello_phantom

-This Docker app is a basic 'hello world' example which creates an event (container) in Phantom.
+This Docker app is a basic 'hello world' example which creates an event (container) in Phantom, then exits.

 ___
 ##### snort

 This Docker app installs, configures and executes Snort.
 [Snort](https://www.snort.org) is an open-source, network intrusion detection system (NIDS).
 The Snort configuration file enables alerts to be written to a CSV file.
 Alerts written to the file are processed by `snort.py` and used to create events (containers) and artifacts in CEF (Common Exchange Format) format.
 The shell `snort.sh` starts both Snort and the Python program.

+___

 ### Status